Birdies Comedy (3 shows): The Savoy Tap, The Strand, London, 2019

 Returning to watching live comedy, I was delighted to see Leyton on stage at the Backyard Comedy Club Thursday Night in May 2021, also at The Cavendish Arms for Vix Leyton and Friends (Work In Progress) and also Cutting Room Floor East in July 2021.
 Performing new material from her debut solo show I Feel P(r)etty, her confidence seemed to soar as she went along and the audience were extremely enthusiastic for her.

-Leyton is a real comic talent brimming with ideas, energy, warmth, and enthusiasm; she is an excellent comedian who I am looking forward to seeing again very soon.
+Leyton is a real comic talent brimming with ideas, energy, warmth, and enthusiasm; she is an excellent comedian who I am very pleased to have been at her first gig and watch her develop.
+I am looking forward to seeing again very soon.